 - The Lloyd Sherman Scholars Program

-Geared toward high school-aged boys belonging to groups that are underrepresented in medicine, this research preparation program offers classroom and laboratory training in DNA and technology.
+- Geared toward high school-aged boys belonging to groups that are underrepresented in medicine, this research preparation program offers classroom and laboratory training in DNA and technology.

-- Hospital Placement Program
+- Internship Placement Program

 - Northeast Regional Alliance MedPREP (NERA)

 - This three-year summer enrichment program enables students to develop key skills and competencies that are needed for medical school.

 Be sure to view other Mount Sinai sponsored programs for students.